 Caledonia is a self-managed investment trust company with a premium listing on the London Stock Exchange.
-As at 31 March 2018, being the date to which the Annual Report is made up, it had net assets of approximately £1.8bn.
+As at 31 March 2019, being the date to which the Annual Report is made up, it had net assets of approximately £2bn.

-Caledonia's aim is to grow net assets and dividends paid to shareholders over the long term, whilst managing risk to mitigate volatility of returns.
+Caledonia's aim is to grow net assets and dividends paid to shareholders over the long term, whilst managing risk to avoid permanent loss of capital.
 It seeks to achieve this by investing in well-managed businesses that combine long term growth characteristics with an ability to deliver increasing levels of income.
-Caledonia's investment strategy covers both listed and private markets in broadly equal proportions, a range of sectors and has global reach.
+Caledonia's investment strategy covers both listed and private markets, a range of sectors and has global reach.

-Caledonia has paid an increasing annual dividend for 51 years.
+Caledonia has paid an increasing annual dividend for 52 years.